elumbantoruan/todo/README.md

 It's a folder to store the data

 ### handlers
-It's a package to manage resources
+It's a package to manage resources (including unit test)

 ### models
 It's a package for request and response payload

 ### repositories
 It's a package for repository (data access).
-It contains an interface, file storage implementation, and mockup repository
+It contains an interface, file storage implementation, and mockup repository (used for unit test)